-UK among the countries with highest prices for mobile data
+Ever wondering who has the highest prices for mobile data in Europe?

 Comparison site Cable.co.uk found that in the UK the average price per gigabyte for mobile data was $6.66 (£5.12).
 It puts the UK in 136th place out of 230 countries.
 This price is based on buying SIMs with data on them.
 The cheapest UK SIM was just $0.26 (£0.20) while the most expensive was an eye watering $56.87 (£43.75) per gigabyte.